 Balaka Falls is up there with Lake Parramatta as a wonderful, hidden natural gem in the City of Parramatta.
 There are short and medium length bushwalks to get to the falls and for wandering along Hunts Creek.
-It is a great bushwalk for kids of all ages and particularly spectacular after rain.
+It’s a great spot for bushwalking with kids of all ages and particularly spectacular after rain.
 Did you know that Hunts Creek actually feeds into Lake Parramatta at the western end?

 City of Parramatta Council is in the process of upgrading parts of the Hunts Creek Reserve walk.
 And the most direct path to Balaka Falls, from Ferndale Ave, has already been upgraded.